cpp-baja-sae/datalogging/documentation/data_format.md

 Frames at resolutions lower than 0 represent larger intervals of time.
 Becasue of this, they may miss spikes or dips that are apparent in higher resolution data.
 Because of this, they contain three *subframes*.
-The first stores the average of several frames recorded in the next more detailed level of detail.
+The first stores the minimum of several frames recorded in the next more detailed level of detail.
-The second stores the minimum, and the third stores the maximum.
-These last two make spikes and dips apparent.
+The second stores the maximum, and the third stores the average.
+The first two make spikes and dips apparent.
 To illustrate how this is stored in memory, suppose we have a datalog where each frame contains 8 `unorm16` values, possibly from an ADC.
 Each frame in LOD 0 would then contain 8 16-bit values, one after the other.
 LOD 1 would be a quarter of that resolution, so each frame would be the equivalent of 4 frames in LOD 0.
-Each frame in LOD 1 would start with the averages of the first 16 bit value in all 4 LOD 0 frames, follwed by the average of the second, the average of the third, and so on.
-It would then contain the minimum value amongs the first 16 bit value in all 4 LOD 0 frames, follwed by the second, third, and so on.
-Finally, it contains all the maximum values.
+Each frame in LOD 1 would start with the minimum of the first 16 bit value in all 4 LOD 0 frames, followed by the minimum of the second, the minimum of the third, and so on.
+It would then contain the maximum value amongs the first 16 bit value in all 4 LOD 0 frames, follwed by the second, third, and so on.
+Finally, it contains all the average values.
 This all results in each low-resolution frame being three times the size of a regular frame.